slatedocs/slate/source/index.md

 The response is a JSON encoding of the IdentityMind Service result.
 The most important part of the response is whether the transaction is to be accepted, denied or scheduled for manual review (dependent on the configured fraud policy).

 The response includes detailed result codes and the transaction unique identifier.
-The keys are fully defined in Appendix A,  Result Keys and Codes.
+The keys are fully defined in *Appendix A: Result Keys and Codes*.

 # Chargeback Notification